priteshrnandgaonkar/Swift-Education/README.md

 ## **Shoutouts**

 Shoutout to [@clattner_llvm](https://twitter.com/clattner_llvm?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor), the OG Swift Developer.
 Shoutout to [@chriseidhof](https://twitter.com/chriseidhof) for encouraging me to promote this idea and for being a huge baller.
-Shoutout to [@ash_furrow](https://twitter.com/ashfurrow) for being so incredibly helpful.
-Shoutout to [@CodaFi_](https://twitter.com/CodaFi_) and the Typelift team for promoting FP.
-Shoutout to the [trillmoji](https://github.com/mikeperri/Trillmoji) project
+Shoutout to [@ash_furrow](https://twitter.com/ashfurrow) and [@bennRodri](https://twitter.com/bennRodri) for being so incredibly helpful.
+Shoutout to [@CodaFi_](https://twitter.com/CodaFi_), the Typelift and the Antitypical teams for promoting FP.
+Shoutout to the [trillmoji](https://github.com/mikeperri/Trillmoji) project.
+Shoutout to Haskell Devs and Category Theory legends.
+And finally, Shoutout to all the Swift Programmers out there, this project is by you and for you!